Healthy Homes Guide to Cleaning and Disinfection

 - Focus on frequently touched surfaces.
 Especially if you are short on time or juggling other priorities, you should focus on cleaning surfaces that are touched often throughout the day.
 This includes tables and chairs, doorknobs, light switches, electronics, handles, sinks, and toilets.

 - Wash hands frequently.
 In addition to cleaning and disinfecting, all household members should clean their hands with soap and water often.
-See our Hand Hygiene and PPE section for more information.
+See our Hand Hygiene and PPE page within this guide for more information.

 - Increase ventilation.
 Increased air flow helps dilute virus droplets in the air.
-Easy ways to do this include opening windows, running windows, or opening fir dampers.
-See our Ventilation section for more information.
+Easy ways to do this include opening windows, running window fans, or opening fire dampers.
+See our Ventilation page within this guide for more information.

 When someone is sick in your home, you should follow these steps: